Search

 Professional Bio

 Christian P. Haines is an associate professor of English at Penn State University.
-His first book, A Desire Called America: Biopolitics, Utopia, and the Literary Commons, was published by Fordham University Press in October 2019.
-His work has appeared in journals such as Genre, Criticism, Cultural Critique, LIT, and boundary 2, as well as a number of edited volumes (including The Routledge Companion to Literature and Economics, William Gibson and The Future of Contemporary Culture, and Ahab Unbound: Melville and the Materialist Turn).
-He serves as a contributing editor for Angelaki: Journal of the Theoretical Humanities.
+He's also currently a Faculty Fellow with the Humanities Institute at Penn State.
+His book, A Desire Called America: Biopolitics, Utopia, and the Literary Commons, was published by Fordham University Press in 2019.
+His work has appeared in journals such as Cultural Critique, South Atlantic Quarterly, symplokē, and the minnesota review, as well as in edited volumes, including The Palgrave Handbook of Utopian and Dystopian Literatures, Ahab Unbound: Melville and the Materialist Turn (U of Minnesota Press), and Money and American Literature (Cambridge U Press).
+He serves as Associate Editor of the journal Utopian Studies and Contributing Editor for Angelaki: Journal of the Theoretical Humanities.
 He's also co-edited special issues of Cultural Critique ("What Comes After the Subject?", Spring 2017) and the minnesota review ("Is there a place for the commons?"
 Fall 2019).
-He's currently writing a second book, The Scored Life, which looks at finance and contemporary culture, as well as doing research for a book on genre fiction, capitalism, and ecology (Marxism, Ecology, and Form).
+He's currently writing a book on speculative fiction, critical theory, and ecology, titled Fear of a Red Planet, as well as articles on contemporary capitalism, logistics, and the literary genre system.

-His research and teaching focus on nineteenth-century and contemporary US literature, lyric poetry, Marxism, environmental humanities, continental philosophy, game studies, and utopian studies.
+His research and teaching focus on literary and critical theory, American literature, lyric poetry, political economy, environmental humanities, game studies, and utopian studies.